 A digital self-inspection platform lets you know which factories are most at risk.
 Performance analytics assess which factories are trustworthy and low-risk, empowering you to rapidly scale your self-inspection program across your supply chain.

 All data collected is automatically consolidated, making the decision process seamless.
 This allows you to allocate resources exactly where they’re needed: helping high-risk factories improve their performance and giving low-risk factories greater autonomy.

 Powerful predictive analytics help you decrease the number of repeat occurrences for the same defects.
-It can also point out areas of high-risk in your supply chain, helping you become aware of issues that should be investigated.
-This maximizes efficiency because you don’t have to go haunting for problems; instead, you can know where risk lies and solve the issues there.
+It can also point out areas of high risk in your supply chain, helping you become aware of issues that should be investigated.
+This maximizes efficiency because you don’t have to go hunting for problems; instead, you can know where the risk lies and solve the issues there.

 Armed with the same validated information about recurring mistakes, you and your factories can build a better relationship in which they gain more independence over quality management as their performance improves.
 This lets you reward your best-performing suppliers with greater self-management without sacrificing oversight.

 The days of each factory or inspector working to their own specifications are over.
 Institute standardized inspection processes to help your suppliers maximize productivity, putting everyone on the same page across your global supply chain.